James Maurice Ealum

-James Maurice Ealum (born December 30, 1930) was an American diplomat who was a career Foreign Service Officer.
+James Maurice Ealum (December 30, 1930 – April 8, 2023) was an American diplomat who was a career Foreign Service Officer.
 He served as Chargé d'Affaires ad interim in Afghanistan from March 1986 until September 1987.

 Ealum was born in Altus, Oklahoma on December 30, 1930.
+He graduated from the University of Oklahoma (BA) and Harvard University (MA).
 He was the first diplomat-in-residence at Oklahoma State University–Stillwater.
+Ealum died on April 8, 2023, at the age of 92.